wp-plugins/ads-ez/readme.txt

 = History =

+* V2.04: Compatibility check on the plugin admin page.
+[Mar 20, 2015]
 * V2.03: Improvements in the login check functions.
 [Mar 9, 2015]
 * V2.02: Code cleanup.
 [Mar 7, 2015]
 * V2.01: Fixing some bugs specific to the plugin version.
 [Mar 6, 2015]